DavidAyotte/davidayotte.github.io/_posts/2021-05-26-quasimodforms.md

 ---
-title: 'A quick introduction to the theory of (quasi)modular forms'
+title: 'A Quick Introduction to the Theory of (Quasi)modular Forms'
 date: 2021-05-26
 permalink: /posts/2021/05/quasimodform/
 tags: